ThomasPfuhl/gdm/README.md

 written by thomas.pfuhl@mfn-berlin.de at the [Museum für Naturkunde Berlin](https://www.naturkundemuseum.berlin)

 ## Purpose
 The Generic Data Module is a graphical user interface on top of a MySQL / MariaDB database that allows the users to browse and edit data without any SQL knowledge.
-See [User stories] (/GDM_user_stories.pdf)
+See [User stories](/GDM_user_stories.pdf)
 The underlying data architecture is generated 'on build' but can also be modified 'on-run'.

 ## Implementation